tustin2121/James_Somerton_Transcripts/_videos/UiDcQnavKPI.md

 Also the fact that Marvel’s Odin is based on a comic book character which was created in the 1960s by Stan Lee, &mdash;

-<u>\[Correction on screen]: "*& Jack Kirby"</u>
+<u>[Correction on screen]: "*& Jack Kirby"</u>

 &mdash; who passed away recently.
 Indicating that… ownership of the comic book Thor… is not necessarily ownership of <ins>the</ins> Movie Thor… Which brings to me a question of… when — or how — *movie* Thor could ever pass into public domain?
 Will he enter public domain at the same time as Comic book Thor?
-And like… given that they’re all based on characters who were already in public domain… [blows out cheeks in frustration.]
+And like… given that they’re all based on characters who were already in public domain… <u>[blows out cheeks in frustration.]</u>

 See — Jack Kirby got around this problem by making all the Eternals’ names slightly different than their modern spellings.